Barbara Trueman Child and Adolescent Psychiatric Nurse Practitioner Post-Graduate Fellowship

 - Care coordination

-Thank you for your interest in the Child and Adolescent Psychiatric Nurse Practitioner Fellowship.
-The fellowship program will recruit two qualified fellows for 2018.
+Thank you for your interest in the Barbara Trueman Child and Adolescent Psychiatric Nurse Practitioner Post-Graduate Fellowship.
+The program will recruit three qualified fellows for the 2023-2024 fellowship year.

-- Recent graduate for accredited Master’s PMHNP or DNP program within the past 12 months
+- Have graduated from an accredited Master’s PMHNP or DNP program within the past 12 months

-- Licensed as an APRN in the state of Ohio
+- Be licensed as an APRN in the state of Ohio

-- Stated written commitment to practice as a PMHNP at Nationwide Children’s for two years after completion of the fellowship program
+- Commit to practice as a PMHNP at Nationwide Children’s for two years after completion of the fellowship program

 - Competitive benefit package